Neumeria/Ossuary/README.md

 - The "QHG.py" is the one that can run on its own on any IDE or terminal window (provided you have the extensions).

-- The "Quiz-Hangman Game.py" is the one that is meant to run on a local hosted server (for which I personally used xampp.) hence, why it has some additional lines of code and imports some additional functions such as tkinter.
+- The "QuizHangmanGame.py" is the one that is meant to run on a local hosted server (for which I personally used xampp.) hence, why it has some additional lines of code and imports some additional functions such as tkinter.